dandresky/inventory-classifier/README.md

 The model on the left is based on the VGG16 architecture where the filter numbers for each layer have been cut in half to reduce training time (a restriction that exists due to the time alloted for the capstone project).

-The model on the right is developed specifically the empty bin use case since I don't expect this to be a particularly difficult challenge and want a model that I can easily iterate through different tuning parameters.
+The model on the right is developed specifically for the empty bin use case since I don't expect this to be a particularly difficult challenge and want a model that I can easily iterate through different tuning parameters.

 ### Classifying Items (MVP++)